-Mid January is a great time to take a look back over last year.
+Mid March is a great time to take a look back over the start of a year.
 It’s also a tricky thing to do – we need to make sure that we don’t get bogged down in bemoaning all the things we didn’t do in the kick-off of the year!

 The problem is that, generally speaking, people with an optimistic mindset often have a problem with goal-setting.
 We’re great at “blue skies dreaming” – at coming up with a fantastic list of things that we would love to do.
 Then at the other end of whatever time-frame the “goal-setting” was for, we tend to be very disappointed because we haven’t made it.

 Personally, I think that’s a good thing, as long as you have the right mindset!
 If we aim for the stars and miss, at least we’ll end up perched on a lamp-post, which will give us a better view!
 Besides, along the way, we almost certainly had some wonderful adventures and different experiences, which enriched our lives and those of the people around us.
 We also, potentially, got further than if we had operated from a purely logical perspective.

 Having said that, we also need to remember that the middle part of the Optimism spectrum is to be realistic – to do a reality check, before we set off on our adventures.
 The latest research on goal-setting suggests that we need a combination of “big hairy audacious goals” or BHAGS and more realistic, achievable steps or chunks, to get the best possible outcome.

 So, if you had a magic wand, what would you make happen this year?
 What is the “best possible” outcome for your various projects and parts of your world?
 Make sure to include a balance of work & play, some personal & professional and include the important people in your life – family, friends, colleagues.